-One of the many issues facing UK businesses is their ability to continue to process personal data about European Union (EU) citizens.
-Following our recent briefing on the impact of a 'no deal' on data transfers in and out of the UK, we continue to explore the implications of Brexit for UK businesses and their ongoing compliance with data protection law.
+One of the biggest impacts which Brexit may have on UK organisations from an operational point of view, is on their processing of personal data about European Union (EU) citizens once the UK leaves the EU.
+This is the second of two briefings in which we continue to explore the implications of Brexit for UK organisations which process personal data, and their ongoing compliance with data protection law.

-In this briefing, we consider how UK businesses which conduct cross-border trading in the EU will be affected by the General Data Protection Regulation (2016/679) (GDPR) as it applies in the EU (and the European Economic Area (EEA), by virtue of its incorporation into the EEA Agreement), when the UK becomes a "third country" (i.e. a country outside of the EEA) following Brexit.
-In particular, we look at how (insofar as they process data about EU data subjects) UK businesses will need to:
+In this briefing, we consider how UK businesses conducting cross-border trading in the EU will be affected by the General Data Protection Regulation (2016/679) (GDPR) as it applies in the EU (and the EEA, by virtue of incorporation of GDPR into the EEA Agreement), once the UK leaves the EU, and in particular, how, with effect from the end of the transition period, they will need to:

-- adjust to having a new data protection regulator in place of the ICO (in respect of their EU activities)
+- adjust to having a new data protection regulator in place of the ICO (in respect of their EU activities); and

 The first point will not come as a surprise – businesses trading overseas, particularly when consumer facing, regularly need to decide how far to mould their trading operations around complying with local law to the letter, or whether to take the risk of a "one size fits all" approach, which is already the case with GDPR.
 The second point will be new to UK businesses.
 In this briefing, we aim to not only inform you of the issues, but also draw your attention to the practical steps you should think about now.

-- they have an establishment within the EU and process personal data about EU data subjects; or
+- they have an establishment within the EU and process personal data in the context of the activities of that establishment; or

-- without having an establishment in the EU, they process personal data about data subjects who are in the EU and the processing activities are related to either the:
+- without having an establishment in the EU, they process personal data of data subjects who are in the EU and the processing activities are related to the:

 - offering of goods or services to such data subjects in the Union; or

-- monitoring of their behaviour (as far as their behaviour takes place within the EU).
+- the monitoring of their behaviour (as far as their behaviour takes place within the EU).

 Representatives of controllers and processors based in "third countries"

-Even if a UK business has no establishment within the EU, the GDPR can still, in the instances set out earlier in this briefing, apply.
-If so, a new requirement for such businesses is that they will have to appoint a representative in the EU, in one of the countries where affected EU citizens live.
+Even if a UK business has no establishment within the EU, the GDPR can still, in the instances set out at the beginning of this briefing, apply.
+However, a new requirement for such businesses (and indeed any business outside the EU to which GDPR applies by virtue of its extra territorial effect and which to date has relied on an EU representative based in the UK) is that they will have to appoint a representative in the EU, in one of the countries where affected EU citizens live.

-The representative will be the primary point of contact for UK businesses for cooperating and communicating effectively with supervisory authorities and data subjects on issues of data processing, for the purposes of ensuring compliance with the organisation's obligations under the GDPR.
-Accordingly the representative must be designated in writing by the business, and mandated to be addressed in addition to, or instead of, that business.
+The representative will be the primary point of contact for UK businesses for cooperating and communicating effectively with supervisory authorities and data subjects on issues of data processing, for the purposes of ensuring compliance with the organisation's obligations under the GDPR and must be authorised by the business to be addressed in addition to, or instead of, that business.
 Consequently, you should only appoint someone you would trust to pass on communications to you promptly – traditionally businesses have appointed a fellow group company in comparable situations, but this won't be feasible for everyone.

-UK businesses which process data about EU data subjects should consider the following steps in preparation for Brexit:
+UK businesses to which the GDPR applies should use the transition period to consider the following steps in preparation for the end of 2020:

-- Consider checking for material variances in interpretation of the GDPR in those Member States where your data subjects reside (for example, variances in data breach notification requirements or requirements to appoint a data protection officer), to avoid the risk of falling foul of EU practices or interpretations which differ from those of the UK.
-Any such variances should be worked into your business' approach to data protection compliance, such as (amongst other things), addressing any differences in your business' internal response and privacy policies.
+- Check for material variances in interpretation of the GDPR in those Member States where your data subjects reside (for example, variances in data breach notification requirements or requirements to appoint a data protection officer), to avoid the risk of falling foul of EU practices or interpretations which differ from those of the UK.
+Any such variances should be worked into a business' internal response and privacy policies.

-- Consider if you are still able to benefit from the OSS principle/consider whether this is something which is particularly desirable for your businesses.
+- Consider if you are still able to benefit from the OSS principle/consider whether this is something which is particularly desirable for your business.
 If it is, and to the extent that you are able to influence the situation, do you have a particular LSA in mind?
-In order to benefit, you'll need to show that you have a "main" or "single" establishment in the particular Member State of the LSA (see table below).
+In order to benefit, you'll need to show that you have a "main" or "single" establishment in the particular Member State of the LSA.
+See box for further details.

-- Appoint an EU representative if you do not have an establishment in the EU – and update your Article 13/14 privacy notices so that they set out the identity and contact details of your representative.
+- Appoint an EU representative if you do not have an establishment in the EU – and update your privacy policies/data collection notices with this information.